leonjza/dotfiles/README.md

 You should probably also set this in your terminal emulator (iTerm2 in my case) or as an `export` in your local `~/.dotfiles.d/zshrc.d/config.zsh` file:

 ![ZSH](screenshots/iterm_profile.png "ZSH Shell")

+## other

+### sublime text
+For the sublime text installation process, please refer to the [README](https://github.com/leonjza/dotfiles/tree/master/SublimeText).